 - Guided private funds to above-target fundraises across asset classes and market cycles.

-- Crafted various fund-of-one tailored vehicles on behalf of both sponsors and investors, as well as drafting investment management agreements and separately managed accounts.
+- Crafted various fund-of-one tailored vehicles, as well as drafted investment management agreements and separately managed accounts.

 - Advised sponsor regarding acquisition of a private fund complex.

 - Partnered with pro bono client in structuring of investment fund designed to promote equity investment in real estate for public good.

 - Quoted, “On The Minds of The 2023 Legal Rising Stars,” Private Funds CFO (August 1, 2023)